schombert/Project-Alice/docs/tags_and_flags.md

 ### Flags

 The flag to display for a nation is determined by two factors: the national identity associated with the nation and its current government type.
 The current type of government for a nation is found in a nation's `government_type` property.
-Once you have the national identity and the type of government you can then look up the type of flag we are supposed to display using the following line:
+Once you have the national identity and the type of government you can then look up the type of flag we are supposed to display using the following function:
 ```
-`culture::flag_type(national_idenity_fat_handle.get_government_flag_type(government_type_id))`
+`culture::flag_type culture::get_current_flag_type(sys::state const& state, dcon::nation_id target_nation);`
 ```
-This looks up in the national identity the type of flag to display for a government form and casts it into the `culture::flag_type` enum.
 With that information you can then call `GLuint ogl::get_flag_handle(sys::state& state, dcon::national_identity_id nat_id, culture::flag_type type);` which will return a handle to the flag texture (loading it from disk if necessary).

 Because the lookups required to determine which flag to display are a bit convoluted, it is probably best to cache either the combination of national identity and flag type or the handle to the texture itself and then recalculate those values upon receiving the `update` message.